 The basic, easy to remember ratio for making chia pudding is 1 part chia seeds to 4 parts liquid.
 If you like a thicker pudding, use less liquid, and for a thinner pudding, use more liquid.
 With this ratio you can make as many servings as you’d like and adjust for your preferred thickness.

 In this Blueberry Spice Chia Pudding recipe, you might notice there’s only 1 and 3/4 cups liquid to 1/2 cup chia seeds.
 This is because the additional 1/2 cup of frozen blueberries will provide the required liquid to make up the difference.

 What equipment do I need to make this Blueberry Spice Chia Pudding?

 There’s only one piece of equipment I would strongly recommend for this recipe: a blender of any kind!!

-In the photos here, I am using a Cuisinart Smart Stick Immersion Blender in a wide mouth glass mason jar to blend up my milks and spices.
+In the photos here, I am using a Cuisinart Smart Stick Immersion Blender (affiliate link!) in a wide mouth glass mason jar to blend up my milks and spices.

 PS: I have no idea why the color changes after the chia pudding is refrigerated.
 Does anyone have the answer?!
 It’s like the chia seeds absorb all the color!

 For this recipe, you’re going to need to use a blender to crush up the blueberries and get all the chunks out of the coconut milk.
 I personally use an immersion blender, but any will work.

 Add everything except the chia seeds to the blender or immersion blender safe container.
 Blend for about 30 seconds until nearly smooth then add chia seeds and stir with a spoon until they’re dispersed.

 Put a lid on the container and let it sit in the fridge for at least 6 hours for thickest consistency.
 Give it a good shake part way through to make sure the chia seeds are well dispersed.